 If you do not have a saved configuration file and your original Firebox is still functional, you can save the configuration to a file.

 For instructions to use Policy Manager to save the configuration to a local file, go to Save the Configuration File.

 For instructions to use Fireware Web UI to save the configuration file, go to Manage the Firebox Configuration File.

 Use the Configuration File to Configure the Replacement Firebox

 Use one of these methods to use the configuration file from the original Firebox to configure the replacement Firebox.

-To use RapidDeploy to automatically configure the replacement Firebox with the configuration from the original Firebox, you upload the saved configuration file from the original Firebox as the RapidDeploy configuration file for the replacement Firebox.
-When you power on the replacement Firebox, it automatically downloads the RapidDeploy configuration file and the device feature key from WatchGuard.
+To use RapidDeploy to automatically configure the replacement Firebox with the same settings as the original Firebox, upload the original Firebox's saved configuration file as the RapidDeploy configuration file for the replacement Firebox.
+When you power on the replacement Firebox and it has a DHCP internet connection on eth0, it automatically downloads the RapidDeploy configuration file and the device feature key from WatchGuard.